Know the No Zones: How to Spot and Avoid Big Truck Blind Spots on WV Roads

 Because big truck drivers typically don’t have a functioning inside rear-view mirror, they can only see you in their side mirrors.
 Therefore, large commercial vehicles need a longer following distance so their drivers can see you.
 If you can’t see the truck driver in his or her mirror, the truck driver can’t see you, according to the FMCSA.

-Free Consultation with an Experienced West Virginia Truck Accident Lawyer
+Free Consultation with a Top-Rated West Virginia Truck Accident Lawyer

-We hope these tips and your defensive driving keeps you and your loved ones safe on West Virginia roadways.
-However, if you or a loved one has been injured in a motor vehicle accident, we invite you to call our experienced West Virginia truck crash lawyers for a Free Case Evaluation.
+We hope these tips help keep you and your loved ones safe when traveling.
+However, if you or a loved one has been injured in a West Virginia car accident or truck crash, we invite you to call our experienced West Virginia truck crash lawyers at West Law Firm for a Free Case Evaluation.
 Time is of the essence in commercial truck cases.
 One of many reasons why this is true is that preserving evidence is critical in big truck and tractor trailer cases, and commercial truck companies only have to keep certain records and evidence for a limited period of time.

 Our toll free number is 1-877-943-9378.
 Also, there’s No Fee unless and until You Win.